syncfusion-content/wpf-docs/wpf/SfDataGrid/Data-Binding.md

 7. Click **Change** to open the **Change Data Source** dialog box and select the type of data source that you have owned.
 8. In the **Server name** option, click the **Refresh** button to select the server from the drop down list.
-9. Enable **select or enter a database name** radio button to select data base from the drop down list under the **Connect to a database** option.
+9. Enable **select or enter a database name** radio button to select database from the drop down list under the **Connect to a database** option.

     ![](Data-Binding_images/Data-Binding_img15.png)

-10. Click **Test Connection** to check whether the connection with your data base is succeeded or not.
+10. Click **Test Connection** to check whether the connection with your database is succeeded or not.
-11. Once the connection is succeeded, click **OK** button to add data base in your server explorer.
+11. Once the connection is succeeded, click **OK** button to add database in your server explorer.

     ![](Data-Binding_images/Data-Binding_img16.png)

 12. Drag **Shippers** table in to design view of **Northwind.dbml**.
 The **Entity model diagram** for Shippers table is generated once it is dropped in to design view.

-### Loading data from Linq to SQL classes
+### Loading data from LINQ to SQL classes

 To load the database created in previous step in to SfDataGrid, create a ViewModel class with Shippers property and it is initialized with Shippers table in Northwind database.